Content Managment System

 Media folders

-In the current setup, I used media_folder: '' and public_folder: '//' to allowimages to be saved in the same folder as the page.
+to allow images to be saved in the same folder as the page.

 Editable content